 I don’t actually use a whiteboard, but I constantly use the backs of my laminated flashcards as mini dry erase boards.
 I write math problems, word families, and other random information that’s important to the lesson.

-Best Props for Level 1 and Level 2
+Best Props for Level 1 & Level 2

 I purchased this set from Amazon.
 It includes both uppercase and lowercase letters, and this is essential for your students because they need to be able to see both forms of the letter.
 I used to use these in every Level 1 class, and many of my Level 2 classes.